 What Counts as an Entry-Level DSLR?

-Last, I have to mention my (somewhat boring) takeaway after testing several entry-level cameras this year: They’re all very similar in quality, without any real duds among them.
+Last, I have to mention my (somewhat boring) takeaway after testing several entry-level cameras last year: They’re all very similar in quality, without any real duds among them.
 The difference between the best and worst cameras on the list below is surprisingly small.
 Your individual needs – say, a desire to shoot video more than stills – could shift where each camera falls for you, perhaps significantly.

 Don’t Buy the Bundle